 Qutab Minar, this minaret 234 feet is the tallest individual tower in the world and is a perfect display of Mughal architectural brilliance.

-India Gate, This war memorial is dedicated to the 82,000 soldiers, both Indian and British, who died during the First World War and the Third Anglo-Afghan War houses the The Amar Jawan Jyoti symbolizing the eternal, immortal soldiers.
+India Gate, the war memorial, is dedicated to the 82,000 soldiers, both Indian and British, who died during the First World War and the Third Anglo-Afghan War.
+It houses the Amar Jawan Jyoti symbolising the souls of the eternal, immortal soldiers.

 Lotus Temple is a Baha'i House of Worship and is open to all.

 Jantar Mantar built by Maharaja Jai Singh II of Jaipur is an observatory consisting of 13 architectural astronomy instruments.
 Its main purpose was to predict the movement and timings of the sun, moon and planets.

 Lodhi Gardens, spanning over 90 acres, this beautiful garden is draped in emerald green grass with tombs of the Lodhis, an Afghan dynasty - Tomb of Mohammed Shah, Sikandar Lodi, Shisha Gumbad and Bara Gumbad.
 The site is now protected by the Archaeological Survey of India (ASI).

 Laxminarayan Mandir (Birla Mandir), Tughlaqabad Fort, Tomb of Safdarjang, Purana Qila, and National Zoological Park or Delhi Zoo, Hauz Khas Village and deer Park, Nizammudin Dargah and Nizammudin ki Baoli, ISKCON temple, Rashtrapati Bhawan, Gurudwara Sis Ganj and Bangla Sahib Gurudwara and loads of other must-see places abound in Delhi.

 7. Jammu and Kashmir